Garvice/Smartsheet-todo/README.md

 1. Obtain an Access-Token and update `proxy.conf.json` to include your Access Token.
 2. Create a new sheet of type Task-List and update `src/smartsheet.config.ts` with the SheetId
 3. Run the application using `$ npm start`.
-Look inside of the Browser's developer console to find the response from requesting the Sheet and obtain the ColumnIds for 'Task Name' and 'Done'.
+Browse to `http://localhost:4200` and look sinside the Browser's developer console to find the response from requesting the Sheet and obtain the ColumnIds for 'Task Name' and 'Done'.
 Add these Ids to `src/smartsheet.config.ts` in the appropriate location.

 Once this is completed you should be able to run the application using `$ npm start` and browse to it at `http://localhost:4200`